Women's suffrage in Scotland

-Women's suffrage was the seeking of the right of women to vote in elections.
-It was carried out by both men and women, it was a very elongated and gruelling campaign that went on for 86 years before the Representation of the People Act 1918 was introduced on 6 February 1918, which provided a few women with the right to vote.
+The campaign for women's suffrage sought to secure the right of women to vote in elections.
+It was carried out by both men and women; it was a very prolonged and gruelling campaign that went on for 86 years before the Representation of the People Act 1918 was introduced on 6 February 1918, which gave some women the right to vote.

 One of the first three UK societies supporting women's rights to vote was established in 1867, in Scotland's capital, the Edinburgh National Society for Women's Suffrage.

 Role of different groups

-Later Scotland's suffragettes were part of the British Women's Social and Political Union militant movement, and took part in campaigns locally and in London; for example when Winston Churchill arrived to stand for election as M.P. in Dundee in 1908 he was followed by 27 of the national leaders of the women's suffrage movements.
+Later Scotland's suffragettes were part of the British Women's Social and Political Union militant movement and took part in campaigns locally and in London; for example when Winston Churchill arrived to stand for election as M.P. in Dundee in 1908 he was followed by 27 of the national leaders of the women's suffrage movements.
 At one point he even hid in a shed and tried to host a meeting there.